 When you’ve been singing it for what feels like For-eeev-er (Sandlot style for sure), it just might be the worst.

-Despite the fact making this Lime Coconut Zucchini Bread might lead you to the same fate, it might just be worth it all.
+Despite the fact making this Citrus-y Zucchini Bread with allll the coconut might lead you to the same fate, it might just be worth it all.

-This Lime Zucchini Bread Recipe begins with my mom’s zucchini bread recipe (as mentioned above), and is relatively the same base as my Carrot Pineapple Zucchini Bread, Zucchini Apple Crumb Bread, and Lemon Zucchini Bread.
+This recipe begins with my mom’s zucchini bread recipe (as mentioned above), and is relatively the same base as my Carrot Pineapple Zucchini Bread, Zucchini Apple Crumb Bread, and Lemon Zucchini Bread.

 While I do make this zucchini bread in a loaf pan, this recipe could easily make zucchini bread muffins, mini zucchini bread muffins, or mini loaf cakes.
 The texture of this lime coconut zucchini bread is definitely a little more zucchini cake-like than muffin-like, but it definitely could be made into muffins.